uchicago-library/ldr_metadatastorage/README.md

 error conditions: no extensions available

-This endpoint MUST return a list of all extensions available for a particular intellectual unit.
-The ldr metadata storage system DOES NOT makes any guarantee about providing contexts for extension metadata since there is no theoretical limit on the diversity of extension metadata schemes that might be available for a particular resource.
-The ldr metadata storage only guarantees that it will store all extensions that are added to the system and provide the ability for clients interfaces to retrieve them.
-The client interfaces MUST have the business logic to know what to do with the extension metadata.
+This endpoint is GUARANTEED to return a listing of all extension resources available for the intellectual unit identified.

-### /units/[intellectual unit identifier]/extensions/[extension metadata]
+### /units/[intellectual unit identifier]/extensions/[extension identifier]

 communication protocol: Web